rpmuller/ePubs/WesternPhilosophy.md

 and its aftermath of fear and hatred, and the inevitable obscurantism of those who attempt to preserve ancient systems when they have lost their vitality.

-672

 ## Chapter XVI BERKELEY

-GEORGE BERKELEY (1685-1753) is important in philosophy through his denial of the existence of matter a denial which he supported by a number of ingenious arguments.
+George Berkeley (1685-1753) is important in philosophy through his denial of the existence of matter a denial which he supported by a number of ingenious arguments.
 He maintained that material objects only exist through being perceived.
 To the objection that, in that case, a tree, for instance, would cease to exist if no one was looking at it, he replied that God always perceives everything; if there were no God, what we take to be material objects would have a jerky life, suddenly leaping into being when we look at them; but as it is, owing to God's perceptions, trees and rocks and stones have an existence as continuous as common sense supposes.
 This is, in his opinion, a weighty argument for the existence of God.
 A limerick by Ronald Knox, with a reply, sets forth Berkeley's theory of material objects:

 There was a young man who said, "God
 Must think it exceedingly odd